pir8radio/Ombi_Plex_Theme/README.md

 }
 ```

-### Hide the APP links, button, and QR code in the users profile:
+### Hide the Mobile APP links, button, and QR code in the users profile:
 ```
 div[style*="margin-left: 4%;"] {
     display: none;